-The fuel element selected for the optimum partially enriched reactor consists of a cluster of seven rods each composed of 2.5% enriched uranium oxide clad in Type 304 stainless steel.
+The fuel element selected for the optimum partially enriched reactor consists of a cluster of seven rods each composed of 2.5% enriched uranium oxide (3.0% for the prototype) clad in Type 304 stainless steel.
 On completion of a fuel element development program, this type of element would permit a coolant gas outlet temperature of approximately 1,000 F with a fuel life of 10,000 mwd/M.T.